 As a small business owner, you’re constantly looking for ways to save time and increase efficiency.
 One great way to do this is by setting up automation for your payments.
-Not only does this type of automation save valuable time, but it also ensures that important payments don’t fall through the cracks!
+Not only does this type of automation save valuable time, but it also ensures that important payments don’t get lost.
 The difference between recurring payments and recurring invoices, however, can be a little confusing.

 Although they might sound the same, recurring payments and recurring invoices are very different – and should be used in different situations depending on the needs of your business.